 Pristiphora lativentris - Pristiphora carinata group

-Larval food plant is unknown but is associated with high moors in the arctic-alpine zone.
+Pristiphora lativentris larval food plant is unknown but the insect is associated with high moors in the arctic-alpine zone.

 Size: 4.0 - 6.0mm